Cricket World Cup bails don’t fall after hit for 5th time

 But fortunately for the ICC, all the instances in this tournament have not been crucial, so far.

+“It does seem to be happening more and more, which is unfortunate, because you’d hate to see something like that happen in a World Cup final or a semifinal,” Australia captain Aaron Finch said.

+“I’m not sure what you can do.
+I don’t know how much lighter they can make the bails.”

 Warner was on 1 in the second over of Australia’s chase when he got lucky.
 He smiled and Bumrah grimaced.
 Warner went on to make 56 but Australia lost by 36 runs.
+Finch said they were on the right side of luck this time, but he’d hate to be a victim.

+India captain Virat Kohli liked the technology, but the problems were an issue.

+“You literally have to smash the stumps really hard, and I’m saying that as a batsman,” he said.
+“These are fast bowlers.
+These are not your medium-paced bowlers.

 In previous instances: